 Predators prey upon poor communities, extracting blood money, symbolized by check cashing facilities and pay-day loans stores.
 There were also the ‘drive-by inspections’: a family would buy a house for ten thousand dollars, and after they moved in, they would discover the house required ten thousand worth of repairs, which they couldn’t afford, and ultimately were forced to abandon their house, leaving the finance company with another house to double-dip in.

 This corruption, this predatory assault on red-lined, vulnerable, communities, gutted these neighborhoods, depressing not only the property values, property that most of the residents couldn’t own, given the red lining that ran rampant throughout the cities; but this purposeful segregation, predatory assault, doubled up as a psychological assault on the soul of a community.
 This is another structure of institutional racism, a structure with far-reaching consequences for people of color.

 “Focusing on black crime, he said, was a way to avoid looking at the much greater crime of ghettoizing people in communities with insufficient schools, jobs and city services.”
 Martin Luther King

 Should I go on?
 Yes!
-The Prison Industrial Complex, a money-making structure using people of color as the fodder for the money making pillaging.
+The Prison Industrial Complex, is a money-making structure using people of color as fodder for the money-making pillaging.
 We’ve all seen the statistics: